 Super soft, fluffy, and easy to make, these Chocolate Lofthouse Frosted Sugar Cookies are such a fun and festive cookie that can be easily customized for any holiday by changing the frosting and sprinkles to match the season!

 How often do you take a turn as room mom for your elementary-aged kids?
-It’s so much work!
-Somehow I keep saying it’s my last year and then getting sucked back in when school starts up again in the fall.
+It's so much work!

 She's right, of course, but I have a guilty secret - I love those soft, cakey, frosted cookies covered in fun & cheerful sprinkles!
 I don't even care that they are store-bought!

 But since homemade really IS better and since it is #Choctoberfest, I thought I would make a chocolate lofthouse cookie recipe and cover them with the cutest "Monster Mashup" Halloween sprinkles you ever did see from Sprinkle Pop, who is one of our fantastic sponsors!